 - You are not alone in your abuse.
 Others have suffered many of the same abuses you have and have some understanding of what you are feeling.
 Resources are available to help in your community, often through the local domestic abuse shelter.
 The Freedom for the Captives website has a resource page [add hyperlink to resources] that can assist you in finding resources.

 - God does not promise believers an easy life; don’t expect one.
 He does promise to be with you and send helpers when they are needed.
 These are the encouragers in your life, the ones who want to see you succeed.
 Freedom for the Captives is here to be that help if you want it.
-Please send us a message through the website [hyperlink to contact us page].
+Please send us a message through the website here.

 Feelings of aloneness after abuse are normal.
 Keep hold of God’s promise in Deuteronomy 31:8.
 “The LORD himself goes before you and will be with you; he will never leave you nor forsake you.
 Do not be afraid; do not be discouraged.”

 If you would like to talk with someone, you can ask to speak to a Freedom for the Captives pastor or advocate on our contact form.